Image Operations / Resizing

 and height

-value is center
+value is set to center

 , top